MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Monitoring/AzureDataStorage.md

 <img src="https://miro.medium.com/max/1078/1*IQ4oFJQaQJGgHS-h0M1fxw.png">
 <p> New Service, which sit ontop of blob storage.
 At the moment, there is no logs for Azure Data Lage Storage Gen 2. </p>

 <p> The log storage service colelcts metrics on a best metric basis.
-If it can not keep up and its going to interupt storage operations, things will rather get missed from the log. </p>
+If it can not keep up and its going to interupt storage operations, things will rather get missed from the log.
+In other words, there is logs that could be missed. </p>